 There are many forms, variants of and sides to humour.
-Kind humour favours a longer and healthier life, a large Norwegian study has documented.
-The main conclusions in the study are statistically significant - they are valid.
+Kind humour favours a longer and healthier life, a Norwegian study documents.
+Its main conclusions are statistically significant - that is, they are valid.

 Here are over eighty observations on humour.
 Sayings without author names linked to them, can be credited T. Kinnes.